mmowers/reeds-pivot/README.md

 1. *Result*: Select a result from the *Result* select box.
 It may take a few seconds to fetch the data, depending on the number of scenarios being analyzed.

 ## ReEDS explorer features
 After data is fetched for a given set of runs, a set of dropdowns will appear on the left, allowing you to select axes, series, and explode columns at will for the data (see https://github.com/mmowers/superpivot#running for more info on the core functionality/features).
-In addition to the core pivot functionality, the ReEDS explorer has these features:
+In addition to the core pivot functionality, the following features are specific to the ReEDS explorer:
 1. *Presets*: You may select a preset result from the *Preset* select box.
 For example, for *Generation*, *Stacked Generation* is a preset result.
 1. *Meta*: Click the *Meta* section to expand, and see the files used for some default *maps* (to rename and aggregate ReEDS categories), *styles* (to reorder categories and style them), and *merges* (to join more columns, e.g. to add regional aggregations).
 If you'd like to update any of these files, simply edit the file (only if you're working locally), or point to a new file.
 1. *Y-Axis Aggregation*: Select *Sum*, *Average*, or *Weighted Average*. *Weighted Average* requires another field, the *Weighting Factor*.
 For electricity price, for example, select *load* as the *Weighting Factor*.